mrocklin/blog/_posts/work/2019-06-23-avoid-indirection.md

 -----------------------------------

 Just to be clear,
-there are plenty of reasons to use functions, particularly when there is repetition, or when some important policy is likely to change in the future.
+there are plenty of reasons to separate complex logic into multiple functions, particularly when there is repetition, or when some important policy is likely to change in the future.
 This is some balance to find.

-Mostly, I want people to be aware that there is a human cost to indirection that is felt more acutely by everyone reading the code except the original author, for whom that cost feels like nothing.
+Mostly, I want authors to be aware that there is a human cost to indirection that is felt more acutely by everyone reading the code except the original author.

 Further reading
 ---------------